pi-hole/docs/docs/routers/fritzbox.md

 Client -> Pi-hole -> Upstream DNS Server
 ```

-> Note:
+!!! note
     The Fritz!Box itself will use whatever is configured in Internet/Account Information/DNS server (see below).
     The Fritz!Box can be Pi-hole's upstream DNS server, as long Pi-hole itself is not the upstream server of the Fritz!Box.
 This would cause a DNS loop.

 To set it up, enter Pi-hole's IP as "Local DNS server" in